Last night while I was drying dishes, my youngest son, "Dubya" (yep, his middle initial is really W) asked, "Mom, what's a common denominator?"

 - Upon visiting his first Waffle House, he asked, "Mom, we're in Kenfucky, right?
 It seems like a different country."

 - "Mom, I just can't believe you were never in a beauty contest."

-- Once overheard talking in the locker room to a group of boys: "Sure, you all have one, but mine is definitely the biggest.
+- Once overheard talking in the locker room to a group of boys: "Sure, you all have big ones, but mine is definitely the biggest.
 Check it out."
 So proud of his outie.

 He's only lived a fraction of his life.
 So many pieces have come together to make it whole and amazing.
 The common denominator for me?
 Sobriety.

-Hey readers - would love to hear the crazy things that have come out of your children's mouths.
-Please share by clicking on comments below!
+I would love to hear the crazy things that have come out of your children's mouths!